-OHFA will target two geographic funding pools, with sub-pools, and ~~three~~ set asides.
-These funding pools will be fulfilled first.
-Upon fulfillment of the funding pools, OHFA will make sure ~~that~~ the set-asides are fulfilled by at least one project in either of the funding pools.
+OHFA will target two geographic funding pools, with sub-pools, and set asides.
+The funding pools will be fulfilled first.
+Upon fulfillment of the funding pools, OHFA will make sure the set-asides are fulfilled by at least one project in either of the funding pools.
 If a set-aside is not fulfilled, OHFA will reallocate the lowest scoring project in the appropriate funding pool to the next highest scoring project for subject set aside.